-BAM Presents US Premiere of William Forsythe's SIDER, Now thru 10/12
+BAM to Present US Premiere of William Forsythe's SIDER, 10/9-12

 SIDER features music by Thom Willems, light object by Spencer Finch, lighting by Ulf Naumann and Tanja Ruhl, costumes by Dorothee Merg and sound design by Dietrich Kruger and Jennifer Weeger.